open-pioneer/trails-starter/docs/RepositoryGuide.md

 Prettier is configured by the `.prettierrc` file and it also respects parts of the `.editorconfig` file.
 It can be integrated into most modern IDEs to keep automatically keep edited files formatted properly.

-[ESLint](https://eslint.org/) runs within the dev server (as a vite plugin) and when pushing to the github repository (within the github actions workflow).
+[ESLint](https://eslint.org/) runs within the dev server (as a vite plugin) and when pushing to the GitHub repository (within the GitHub actions workflow).
 It checks the code against configured rules (see `.eslintrc`) and fails the build when it detects a code style violation.
-ESLint helps detecting minor style issues (e.g. missing semicolons) and outright programming errors (e.g. wrong usage of react hooks).
+ESLint helps to detect minor style issues (e.g. missing semicolons) and outright programming errors (e.g. wrong usage of react hooks).

 ### Web component integration